TuringLang/Turing.jl/README.md

 ## Installation

-You will need Julia 0.4, which you can get from the official Julia [website](http://julialang.org/downloads/).
+You will need Julia 0.5 (or 0.4; but 0.5 is recommended), which you can get from the official Julia [website](http://julialang.org/downloads/).
 We recommend that you install a pre-compiled package, as Turing may not work correctly with Julia built form source.

 Turing is an officially registered Julia package, so the following should work: